avillela/otel-target-allocator-talk/README.md

 ./src/scripts/04-deploy-resources.sh dt
 ```

-> For more on OTel Collector configuration with Dynatrace, check out [this doc](https://docs.dynatrace.com/docs/ingest-from/opentelemetry/collector/configuration).
+> For more on OTel Collector configuration with Dynatrace, check out [this article](https://adri-v.medium.com/how-do-i-send-opentelemetry-data-to-dynatrace-842cebb21286).

 ### 3c- Kubernetes deployment with ServiceNow Cloud Observability backend

-> 🚨 If you want to send telemetry to [ServiceNow Cloud Observability (formerly known as Lightstep)](https://www.servicenow.com/products/observability.html), you'll need to follow the steps below, and skip [Step 3a](#3a---kubernetes-deployment-collector-stdout-only).
+> 🚨 If you want to send telemetry to [ServiceNow Cloud Observability (formerly known as Lightstep)](https://www.servicenow.com/products/observability.html), you'll need to follow the steps below, and skip [Step 3a](#3a---kubernetes-deployment-collector-stdout-only) and [Step 3b](#3b--kubernetes-deployment-with-dynatrace-backend).

 To send telemetry to ServiceNow Cloud Observability, you will first need a Cloud Observability account.
 You will also need to obtain an [access token](https://docs.lightstep.com/docs/create-and-manage-access-tokens#create-an-access-token).